Awards and Recognition

 Summa Health System is a leader in cancer treatment with nationally recognized cancer centers throughout Northeast Ohio.
 We treat more than 100 cancer types, specializing in lung, breast, colorectal, gynecological and orthopedic.
 Summa’s cancer centers are fully accredited by the American College of Surgeons Commission on Cancer (CoC).
 We are one of only two major health systems in Northeast Ohio to earn the prestigious American College of Radiation (ACR) accreditation in radiation oncology.

 The Parkview Center at Summa Barberton Hospital is accredited by the NAPBC.
 In addition, the Center has been designated a Breast Imaging Center of Excellence by the ACR.

 Expert Emergency Care

 Summa Health System is dedicated to providing 24/7, high-quality, state-of-the-art, supportive care and assistance needed in an emergency situation.
 Our highly skilled cardiovascular and emergency medicine teams have helped Summa earn recognition in several areas, including:

-- AHA Get With The Guidelines®-Heart Failure quality improvement program.
-The (AHA)/American Stroke Association recognized Summa Akron City Hospital as a Gold Achievement hospital for successfully implementing a higher standard of care for heart failure patients.
+- American Heart Association Get With The Guidelines®-Heart Failure quality improvement program.
+The (AHA)/American Stroke Association recognized Summa Akron City Hospital as a Gold Plus Achievement hospital for successfully implementing a higher standard of care for heart failure patients.
 The hospital is recognized for following treatment guidelines in certain key measures at least 85% of the time in an effort to improve quality of care and outcomes for heart failure patients, and maintaining this performance level for two or more consecutive years.